luxonis/depthai-python/docs/source/components/nodes/feature_tracker.rst

 A position of the previous features on the current frame can be calculated in two ways:
 1. Using the pyramidal Lucas-Kanade optical flow method.
 2. Using a dense motion estimation hardware block (Block matcher).

-Window size
-###########

-Window size defines the image patch size used for tracking the feature.
-Increasing this value will allow tracking higher motions, but it will cause a decrease in runtime.
-The supported values are between 11x11 and 23x23.
-As 11x11 and 19x19 are assembly optimized, we suggest using one of these two configurations.

-Feature prediction
-##################

-Feature prediction is performed by accepting a rotation matrix at each frame to predict the new feature positions.
-If no rotation matrix is provided, feature prediction is disabled.
-Using feature prediction greatly improves runtime and power consumption.

 .. include::  ../../includes/footer-short.rst